310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 {% endbubble %}

 {% bubble Subaru grin %}
-Mm\~… That’s ‘cause ever since you came to school, Chiaki\~chan-senpai’s only had his eyes on you, soo\~
+Mm\~… That’s ‘cause ever since you came to school, Chi\~chan-senpai’s only had his eyes on you, soo\~

 Maaaybe I’m a little jealous or something…♪
 {% endbubble %}